The connection between red meat consumption and irregular hormone levels is profound.

 Halfway through the burger, you pause to praise your neighbor on the yummy barbecue, and he offers you a glass of chardonnay or a mojito.
 Sadly, alcohol makes the whole excess estrogen problem worse.
 Oblivious, you toast your neighbor and wash down your next bite of burger.
 You tell yourself, “Okay, just one glass, since I had two glasses every night this past week.”
 Boom!
 You just upped your risk of breast cancer.

 Look, if you love meat and/or alcohol, you are not alone.
 Frankly, it is hard not to crave a grilled burger while writing this.

+Three, do a short detox.
 Regularly detoxing removes the toxin buildup in your body.
-To start your journey of detox and hormonal health slowly, you can purchase the 7-Day Detox program or another of our available detox programs.
-It’s a new program, designed for those new to detoxing.
-During the Estrogen Reset, you remove meat and alcohol for three days.
-You take measurements before and after and there is a selection of helpful tips and PDF files to get you started.
+To start your journey of detox and hormonal health slowly, you can enroll in the 7-Day Detox program or the Estrogen Reset program.
+During both programs, you remove meat and alcohol for a week which helps reset your estrogen.

 Four, add in more Daily Fiber.
 Fiber is essential to helping your body clear out excess hormones, especially in the case of estrogen, getting enough fiber is essential.
 Just add a scoop of Daily Fiber to a breakfast smoothie or stir into a glass of water to get closer to your fiber goal.